Join millions of Canadians who have already trusted Loans Canada

 So, what effects do missed payments have on your credit score and pocketbook?
 Let’s take a closer look.

-How Missed Payments Affect Your Credit Score
+Will A Missed Payment Affect Your Credit Score?

 The effect that a missed payment has on your credit score depends on how late the payment is and what your credit score currently is.
 The later the payment, the worse effect it will have on your credit score.
 Further, a higher credit score will take a bigger hit than a lower credit score because the latter has already been impacted by past negative financial activity.